Romans 14Reflections on Romans 14

 21. It is beautiful not to be eating flesh, nor yet to be drinking wine, nor yet to do that by which your brother is stumbling, or is being snared, or weakened.
 [Here Paul begins to summarize his main points.
 Naziritism, or wine abstinence, was apparently also practiced by some in the Pauline churches.
 Acts 18:18 1 Tim.
 5:23.
 But as this, and other passages show, this was clearly a secondary practice in importance to flesh abstinence.]

-22. The faith which you have, have for yourself in God's sight.
-Happy is he who is not judging himself in that which he is trying out.
+22. The faith that you keep, keep for yourself before God.
+Happy is he who is not judging himself in what he is trying.

-23. But he who discriminates is condemned if he eats, because it isn't of faith; and whatever is not of faith is a sin.
-[Those who abandon a more venerable lifestyle that is well established, or possibly have vowed to keep, experience a spiritual demerit.
+23. But he who discriminates where if he eats is condemned, because this is not from a faith; [Those who abandon a more venerable lifestyle that is well established, or possibly have vowed to keep, experience a spiritual demerit.
 It is not that they fall out of grace, or are no longer Christians.
 But their actions are not indifferent either.
 Or, it could mean that omnivorous behavior is always sinful if coupled with discrimination or contempt for Christians that don't eat flesh.
 It might also mean that those who discriminate by standing in judgment of Christians with less firm eating habits become hypocrites if they eat flesh.
-Or, perhaps a better translation is "he who disputes", that is someone that disputes there is any value in refraining from flesh consumption.]
+Or, perhaps a better translation is "he who contends", that is someone that contends against there being any value in not eating flesh, v21; or faith practices, vs 22.]

 13:11 KAI TOUTO EIDOTES TON KAIRON OTI WRA HDH UMAS EC UPNOU EGERQHNAI NUN GAR EGGUTERON HMWN H SWTHRIA H OTE EPISTEUSAMEN 12 H NUC PROEKOYEN H DE HMERA HGGIKEN APOQWMEQA OUN TA ERGA TOU SKOTOUS ENDUSWMEQA [DE] TA OPLA TOU FWTOS 13 WS EN HMERA EUSXHMONWS PERIPMH KOITAIS KAI ASELGEIAIS MH ERIDI KAI ZHLW 14 ALLA ENDUSASQE TON KURION IHSOUN XRISTON KAI THS SARKOS PRONOIAN MH POIEISQE EIS EPIQUMIAS 14:1 TON DE ASQENOUNTA TH PISTEI PROSLAMBANESQE MH EIS DIAKRISEIS DIALOGISMWN 2 OS MEN PISTEUEI FAGEIN PANTA O DE ASQENWN LAXANA ESQIEI 3 O ESQIWN TON MH ESQIONTA MH ECOUQENEITW O DE MH ESQIWN TON ESQIONTA MH KRINETW O QEOS GAR AUTON PROSELABETO 4 SU TIS EI O KRINWN ALLOTRION OIKETHN TW IDIW KURIW STHKEI H PIPTEI STAQHSETAI DE DUNATEI GAR O KURIOS STHSAI AUTON 5 OS MEN [GAR] KRINEI HMERAN PAR HMERAN OS DE KRINEI PASAN HMERAN EKASTOS EN TW IDIW NOI PLHROFOREISQW 6 O FRONWN THN HMERAN KURIW FRONEI KAI O ESQIWN KURIW ESQIEI EUXARISTEI GAR TW QEW KAI O MH ESQIWN KURIW OUK ESQIEI KAI EUXARISTEI TW QEW 7 OUDEIS GAR HMWN EAUTW ZH KAI OUDEIS EAUTW APOQNHSKEI 8 EAN TE GAR ZWMEN TW KURIW ZWMEN EAN TE APOQNHSKWMEN TW KURIW APOQNHSKOMEN EAN TE OUN ZWMEN EAN TE APOQNHSKWMEN TOU KURIOU ESMEN 9 EIS TOUTO GAR XRISTOS APEQANEN KAI EZHSEN INA KAI NEKRWN KAI ZWNTWN KURIEUSH 10 SU DE TI KRINEIS TON ADELFON SOU H KAI SU TI ECOUQENEIS TON ADELFON SOU PANTES GAR PARASTHSOMEQA TW BHMATI TOU QEOU 11 GEGRAPTAI GAR ZW EGW LEGEI KURIOS OTI EMOI KAMYEI PAN GONU KAI PASA GLWSSA ECOMOLOGHSETAI TW QEW 12 ARA OUN EKASTOS HMWN PERI EAUTOU LOGON DWSEI TW QEW 13 MHKETI OUN ALLHLOUS KRINWMEN ALLA TOUTO KRINATE MALLON TO MH TIQENAI PROSKOMMA TW ADELFW H SKANDALON 14 OIDA KAI PEPEISMAI EN KURIW IHSOU OTI OUDEN KOINON DI AUTOU EI MH TW LOGIZOMENW TI KOINON EINAI EKEINW KOINON 15 EI GAR DIA BRWMA O ADELFOS SOU LUPEITAI OUKETI KATA AGAPHN PERIPATEIS MH TW BRWMATI SOU EKEINON APOLLUE UPER OU XRISTOS APEQANEN 16 MH BLASFHMEISQW OUN UMWN TO AGAQON 17 OU GAR ESTIN H BASILEIA TOU QEOU BRWSIS KAI POSIS ALLA DIKAIOSUNH KAI EIRHNH KAI XARA EN PNEUMATI AGIW 18 O GAR EN TOUTW DOULEUWN TW XRISTW EUARESTOS TW QEW KAI DOKIMOS TOIS ANQRWPOIS 19 ARA OUN TA THS EIRHNHS DIWKWMEN KAI TA THS OIKODOMHS THS EIS ALLHLOUS 20 MH ENEKEN BRWMATOS KATALUE TO ERGON TOU QEOU PANTA MEN KAQARA ALLA KAKON TW ANQRWPW TW DIA PROSKOMMATOS ESQIONTI 21 KALON TO MH FAGEIN KREA MHDE PIEIN OINON MHDE EN W O ADELFOS SOU PROSKOPTEI H SKANDALIZETAI H ASQENEI 22 SU PISTIN HN EXEIS KATA SEAUTON EXE ENWPION TOU QEOU MAKARIOS O MH KRINWN EAUTON EN W DOKIMAZEI 23 O DE DIAKRINOMENOS EAN FAGH KATAKEKRITAI OTI OUK EK PISTEWS PAN DE O OUK EK PISTEWS AMARTIA ESTIN